Skip to content

 Requirements From the Waste Collection Side

-• No curbs or obstacles within the turning area
+• no curbs or obstacles within the turning area (occupational safety requirement).

-If you plan around a typical 2-axle refuse chassis (wheelbase 4.2–5.4 m, turning circle 17–19 m kerb-to-kerb), the 21.5 m × 13.0 m hammerhead is a safe bet.
-For details on typical garbage truck dimensions, see the garbage truck dimensions article.
+If you plan around a typical 2-axle refuse chassis (wheelbase 4.2–5.4 m, kerb-to-kerb turning circle 17–19 m, data from publicly available datasheets for Mercedes Econic, MAN TGM, Volvo FE), you have a defensible pre-design basis.
+Binding design values must be taken from the licensed standards.
+For typical garbage truck dimensions, see the garbage truck dimensions article.

 Requirements From the Fire Department Side

-DIN 14090 (Areas for Fire Brigades on Properties) requires that any dead-end longer than 50 m must include a turning area sized for the relevant design vehicle – usually the aerial ladder DLK 23/12.
-The 21.5 m × 13.0 m hammerhead is again the standard solution.
-For larger special structures (high-rise, care home) a larger turning area may be required.
+The requirement that dead-ends above a certain length must include a turning area follows from DIN 14090 in conjunction with the relevant federal-state building code.
+The threshold is commonly cited as 50 m; binding is the version adopted in your federal state.
+The turning area must be sized for the relevant design vehicle — usually the aerial ladder DLK 23/12 in residential settings.
+For special structures (high-rise, care home) a larger turning area may be required.
 Clarify this with the responsible fire prevention office before starting.

 Common Planning Mistakes

-1. Curbs too high or too close – garbage trucks with a large rear overhang (3.2 m) scrape over the curb edge and damage their bodies.
-The BG occupational safety rules require a flat, obstacle-free area.
+1. Curbs too high or too close — garbage trucks with a large rear overhang (approximately 3.2 m, from publicly available manufacturer datasheets) scrape over the curb edge and damage their bodies.
+DGUV Rule 70 requires a flat, obstacle-free area.

 2. Landscaping in the turning area — trees or shrubs must not protrude into the swept path.
 Waste collectors swing the truck out to the very last centimeter.